smartycope/pyquation/README.md

 This library is probably not what you want if you're writing reusable code for any sort of industry environment.
 This library isn't necissarily innefficient, but it adds an unnessicary layer of abstraction that doesn't add much other than make it easy for the programmer.
 To do it the *right* way, I'll refer you to:

 - sympy (enormous symbolic math library)
     - sympy units
     - sympy lambdify
-    - pint (handling units)
+- pint (units library)
-    - uncertainties (handling uncertainty)
+- uncertainties (uncertainty library)
+- pycertainty (very obscure symbolic uncertainty library)

 If, however, you want something quick and dirty, but also useful and usable, this is perfect.
 It's meant to be easy to use, while also handling units and uncertainties.
 I wrote it for pouding out college problems in a Jupyter notebook.

+## Documentation

+To see how to use the library, see [demo.ipynb](demo.ipynb)

 ## About